 Also, the station is themed around happiness and good fortune.
 Indeed, the train line name is Fukuensen 福塩線 and if you change the character in the middle while keeping the same pronunciation, Fukuensen becomes 福縁線 with means the good fortune line.

 In addition, the station is taken care of by a really nice couple.
 And for lunch, they will make you a udon like no other: the fukuen udon (good fortune udon), named after the train line.
 In fact, the recipe has been carefully thought of by Sato-san, the station master.
 It consists of a udon soup with 3 mochi : a ume (plum) mochi, a kibi (millet) mochi and a yomogi (mugwort) mochi.
 In fact, the rond shape of the mochi symbolizes good fortune.

 After lunch, have a drive in the rice fields around.
 The scenery are just breath taking!

 What to bring as a souvenir?

 Before leaving, what to get as a souvenir from Joge town?
-We recommend some Yoshu cake, Tsuchinoko Manju, Senbei, Fukuen lucky charm, antique plates,… Get all those souvenirs and exclusive interviews of Joge people by subscribing to our November box.
+We recommend some Yoshu cake, Tsuchinoko Manju, Senbei, Fukuen lucky charm, antique plates,… Get all those souvenirs and exclusive interviews of Joge people by getting our Travel to Joge box.